2015B Telescope Proposals

 Proposals are due to Arizona TAC on Wednesday April 1st at noon MST (https://www.as.arizona.edu/telescope-proposals)

-New ADC info for 2015A for fixed PA (non-ADI) VisAO observers
+New ADC info for fixed PA (non-ADI) VisAO observers

 NOTE: This affects VisAO only.
 The ADC does not impact Clio observations.

 The Atmospheric Dispersion Compensator (ADC) that feeds the PWFS and VisAO camera has one of its wheels (wheel 1) mechanically restricted to 0-180 degrees of rotation.
 This affects only the non-ADI mode of VisAO.
 If you need a fixed PA (in other words “observing with the rotator following”) for your VisAO observation — as long as you can have a 180 degree “flip” in your image PA (e.g. either a fixed PA=90 or 270 will work for the observation) there is likely no issue with the ADC fully operating for your observation.